 - Ask your doctor to order a home-safety evaluation and recommend a home health care agency to conduct it.
 Medicare may cover the cost.

-- Consider joining the MedicAlert® + Alzheimer’s Association Safe Return® program.
+- Consider joining the MedicAlert® + Alzheimer's Association 24/7 Wandering Support program.

 Stay safe on the road